foxscotch/command-finder/readme.md

  - C - I kind of know C. I haven't touched it in a while, but a little less than two years ago I would've told you I was familiar with it.
 Probably coming up after C#.
+ - Lua - A language I know, but haven't had much practice in, like C.
+ - Rust - Just interested.
+ - Go - Again, interested.
+Particularly so, in fact.
+ - Swift? - Seems interesting, but I don't have a Mac, and I don't use Linux full-time, so its usefulness may be limited for now.
  - ???

+I suppose this could also be used as a way for me to keep up with the languages I know or want to know.
+So you can see that there, too.
+I guess you'll just have to take my word for it, when it comes to those I haven't written this in, until I do so.